gmcninch-tufts/2025-Sp-Math146/course-posts/week6-materials.md

   Note: I had originally omitted part of the statement of problem V.6 (I hadn't told you what the symbol $\gamma$ stood for).
 I've updated the PDF.

+  Another note: Upon re-reading, I see that I left out the second half of the proof in solving V.I.a (I had forgotten to include the argument that $\phi$ is surjective).
+I've updated the text.

 - the fourth problem set is now due the Sunday *after* the exam (rather than before the exam).